 Many cities allow you to raise 5 or less chickens in your backyard.
 Fresh eggs daily are wonderful.
 Plus most kids LOVE having chickens around.
 I miss it so much since the city I currently live in doesn’t allow for chickens.

 I grew up in an area of California where recycling has been a big deal for almost 30 years.
 I don’t remember a time when at least some of our recycling wasn’t picked up.

 Recycling is great but not an option for everyone.
 I am a huge fan of repurposing.
 I add shredded paper, cardboard, and newspaper to my compost bin.
 The occasional glass jar is often used for storage.

 6. Keep Records

-Keeping records in important thing for any homesteader.
-You keep track of expenses, what you feed your animals, what you grew- what worked and what didn’t.
+Keeping records in important things for any homesteader.
+You keep track of expenses, what you feed your animals, what you grew- what worked, and what didn’t.

 7. Preserve Your Food